edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Let's add a concept of a user to our application, and update our data model to limit access to the decks and cards to only the user's own decks.
-Our ``User`` type will be very simple, and for authentication we will use a simple ``AccessToken`` type that gets returned from the user creation endpoint when you make a new user.
-Gel has some really powerful tools available in our authentication extension, but for now we will just use a simple token that we will store in the database.
+  In this section, you will add a concept of a user to your application, and update your data model to limit access to the decks and cards to only the user's own decks.
+The ``User`` type will be very simple, and for authentication, use a simple ``AccessToken`` type that gets returned from the user creation endpoint when you make a new user.
+Gel has some really powerful tools available in our authentication extension, but for now, just use a simple token that you will store in the database.

-  Along with this user type, we will add some ``global`` values that will use the access token provided by the client to set a global ``current_user`` variable that we can use in our queries to limit access to the decks and cards to only the user's own decks.
+  Along with this user type, add some ``global`` values that will use the access token provided by the client to set a global ``current_user`` variable that you can use in your queries to limit access to the decks and cards to only the user's own decks.

   .. note::

-    Deck creators should be required, but since we are adding this to an existing dataset, we will set the new ``creator`` property to optional.
+    Deck creators should be required, but since you are adding this to an existing dataset, set the new ``creator`` property to optional.
 That will effectively make the existing cards and decks invisible since they don't have a creator.
-We can update the existing data in the database to set the ``creator`` property for all of the existing decks and cards after making the first user, or reinsert the deck and the creator will be set in our updated query.
+You can update the existing data in the database to set the ``creator`` property for all of the existing decks and cards after making the first user, or reinsert the deck and the creator will be set in your updated query.

   .. code-block:: sdl-diff
     :caption: dbschema/default.gel